raimund-zille/lkcpp-localization/README.md

 * Gamelogic

 ### My contribution
-I worked at the topics Localization and the Lidar-progessing.
+I worked mainly at the topics Localization and the Lidar-progessing.
 We used an Augmented Monte Carlo Localization, and the features where extracted from the Lidar.

 ### The playground